-- In addition to the signals produced by the ringing bell, there are three noteworthy features that are striking when looking at a full day of activity near the tower.
+- 210 In addition to the signals produced by the ringing bell, three noteworthy features are striking when looking at a full day of activity near the tower.
 First, the station is always recording activity the area is never quiet.
 The tower sits along one of the major thoroughfares into and out of Bristol city centre, including an often-used route to and from the Bristol Royal Infirmary (hospital).
 Second, the data show a marked difference in activity near the tower during the day as opposed to the night-time.
-And third, there are several more hours of overnight activity on the weekends compared to a typical weeknight.
-Figure 5 shows two days of activity, presented as one hour of data in the time domain per line (much like an old fashioned - highe 5 shows two days of derivity, presented as one noti of data in the time domain per line (inder like an old lashfolded helicorder).
+And third, there are several more hours of overnight activity on the weekends compared to a typical weeknight; this is - 215 somewhat different from the observations of Díaz et al. (2017) who note generally quieter weekends in their study.
+Figure 5 shows two days of activity, presented as one hour of data in the time domain per line (much like an old fashioned helicorder).
 The data for Thursday (14 June 2018, 00:00 UTC to 15 June 2018 00:00 UTC) (Fig. 5a) shows that there are fewer bursts of activity in the early morning hours than there are later in the day stating at about 5 AM UTC until ~ 22:00 UTC.
-Fig. 5b shows activity recorded from 12 AM UTC on 16 June to 12 AM UTC of 17 June, which was a Saturday.
-There is more activity late into the Saturday night and early in the morning following Friday night. - 210
+Figure 5b shows activity recorded from 12 AM UTC on 16 June to 12 AM UTC of 17 June, which was a Saturday.
+There is more activity late into the Saturday night and early in the morning following Friday night.

 Figure 6 displays the same data presented in Fig. 5 as a spectrogram.
 Again, both figures show higher amounts of energy/vibrations recorded during the daytime hours starting at about 6 AM and continuing throughout the day until about 10 PM at night on a typical weekday.
-They also show that this period of heightened activity extends almost 24 hrs on the weekend.
+They also show that this period of heightened activity extends almost 24 hours on the weekend.
 This is particularly clear on the condensed seismogram displayed above the two spectrograms.
-These examples confirm what
+These examples

-- 215 we already know, namely that there is more activity in a city centre during work hours and also late at night on the weekends; however, the recorded data also evidences the extent to which our cities are never silent, existing as environments continuously animated by ground vibrations.
+- 225 weekend.
+This is particularly clear on the condensed seismogram displayed above the two spectrograms.
+These examples confirm what we already know, namely that there is more activity in a city centre during work hours and also late at night on the weekends; however, the recorded data also evidence the extent to which our cities are never silent, existing as environments continuously animated by ground vibrations.
 A notable departure from this constant hum of activity comes in the wake of the 2020 COVID-19 related lockdowns.
-The nearly global stay-at-home orders have resulted in a corresponding global decrease in seismic background noise levels.
-In Brussels, Belgium, for instance, the reduction in background noise is such that in some cases, - seismic events at the same high frequency levels as the background noise can be detected and surface stations have the same signal quality as borehole stations buried at depths of 100 metres (Gibney, 2020).
+The nearly global stay-at-home orders have resulted in a corresponding global decrease - 230 in seismic background noise levels.
+In Brussels, Belgium, for instance, the reduction in background noise is such that in some cases, seismic events at the same high-frequency levels as the background noise can be detected and surface stations have the same signal quality as borehole stations buried at depths of 100 metres (Gibney, 2020).